Do you need to protect your sensitive CAD files when collaborating with third-party vendors?

 Security risks in sharing CAD files with third-party vendors

 - Digital Security risks – Sharing and accessing CAD files requires opening information systems to external users and this poses digital security threats that can lead to incidents that can disrupt the availability, integrity, or confidentiality of the CAD files.
-CAD data shared with suppliers and third-party vendors can harm the entire supply chain.
+Sharing CAD files with suppliers and third-party vendors can harm the entire supply chain.
 As innovation is the life-blood in the manufacturing industry, industrial digital espionage will also increase, and sometimes these attacks may be designed to damage an organization’s reputation.

 - Violation of IP and other interests – Enhanced access and sharing can lead to violating contractual and socially agreed terms of data re-use, and thus lead to acting against agreed expectations of the users.
 It can lead to fines due to privacy violations.